learn-co-curriculum/swift-dictionaryMethods-lab/README.md

 * Villains
 * Droids

 The values pertaining to each key should be the `Array`s you made in Questions #1-3.
 You should make sure you assign the correct `Array` to the approrpriate key.
 Meaning...
-"Heroes" the key should not pertain to the value `starWarsVillians` as that wouldn't make sense.
+"Heroes" the key should not pertain to the value `starWarsVillains` as that wouldn't make sense.

 **7.** In between where you created the `starWarsDroids` and `starWarsCharacters` variables, we will be creating another variable.. `starWarsGangsters` which is of type [`String`].
 Assign it a default value where it contains the following values:
 * Watto